Shouryaaagarwal/Dice-game-/README.md

 # Dice-game-

-This is a basic dice
+This is a basic dice game
 Concept-Used - Dom manipilation